51¶ÌÊÓÆµ

 • Personal Attributes:

-• Friendly, professional, and customer service oriented.
+• Friendly, professional, and customer service-oriented.

 • Reliable and punctual with strong time management skills.